 It comes with limited SEO features built into the platform.
 You can connect your custom domain name, Google Analytics tracking ID, and social media profiles from the settings page.

-To grow your subscribers, you will need to promote your Substack on social media platforms.
-This can make it tricky for new writers to start earning right away.
+To attract more your subscribers, you will need to promote your Substack on social media platforms.
+This can make it challenging for writers who don’t have a large following just yet.

 The platform does not allow you to customize your designs, use custom fonts, or use formatting and design options to engage users.

-Limited integrations also limit your potential to access other tools that may help you convert more visitors into paying subscribers.
+These limited integrations also restrict your ability to access other tools that could potentially help you convert more casual visitors into paying subscribers.

 We found Substack quite limited in terms of growth tools.
-We feel that a new publisher could benefit more if they already have a decent following on social media sites.
+It seems best suited for publishers who already have a significant audience on social media.

 WordPress Integrations